vmware-samples/euc-samples/macOS-Samples/BootstrapPackage/README.md

 The feature is best paired with a DEP Enrollment, but is available for all types of enrollments - **Agent**, **Web**, and **DEP**.

-#### Common Uses Cases:
+#### Common Uses Cases for this feature:
-* Admin wants to use Munki for Application Management.
+* Admin wants to use [Munki](https://github.com/munki/munki) for Application Management.
 The Munki client needs to be installed right after enrollment so the user can begin installing apps, rather than going through the AirWatch Agent + App Catalog.
+* Admin wants to create a custom branded end-user experience that launches a window as soon as enrollment completes, to let the user know what's happening and to hold off on using the machine until it's done downloading and provisioning (check out [DEPNotify](https://gitlab.com/Mactroll/DEPNotify) or [SplashBuddy](https://github.com/ftiff/SplashBuddy)).
 * Admin only uses MDM for certificate management, security, and some software management, but uses Chef or Puppet for configuration management.
-They want Chef/Puppet installed instantly when enrollment completes, to start configuring the machine before the user starts to use it.
+They want the Chef/Puppet client installed instantly when enrollment completes, to start configuring the machine before the user starts to use it.
-* Admin wants to create a custom branded end-user experience that launches a window as soon as enrollment completes, to let the user know what's happening and to hold off on using the machine until it's done downloading and provisioning (check out [DEPNotify](https://gitlab.com/Mactroll/DEPNotify) or [SplashBuddy](https://github.com/ftiff/SplashBuddy)).
 * Admin doesn't want to deploy AirWatch Agent, but still needs some critical software to be deployed to devices.

 ## How does it work?